jafrulamin/FoundIt/README.md

 # FoundIt

 **FoundIt** is a lost-and-found app designed specifically for Hunter College students and staff.
 It provides a simple platform to report lost and found items, helping users quickly recover their belongings without relying on posters or word-of-mouth.
+This is a final project me and 3 other students did for capstone.

 ---